boettiger-lab/despot/README.md

 # despot
 wrapper for the DESPOT algorithm for solving online POMDP problems

-**Currently at alpha state, package is working but can have errors**
+**Currently in alpha state, package is working but can have errors**